Watts-Lab/task-mapping/tasks/summaries/Recall association-writeup.md

 Working memory use

 ### UI-UX Allowed Processes
-See a word for 4 sec
+See a word for a limited amount of time, and type them into the interface to submit them.

-Nominal Condition: recall words individually

-Collaborative Group See Condition: take turns with partner to recall words, view the word a partner recalled

-Collaborative Group No See Condition: take turns with partner to recall words without knowing what partner recalls
+If participants are allowed to work with others, there could be a communication mechanism (e.g., chat) or a way to view their partners' answers.

 ### Other Allowed Processes
 NA